 BOWLING GREEN, Ky. -- Carlos Blackman threw his only pass of the night, an 80-yard scoring strike to Lujuan Winningham, and followed it with a 1-yard rushing score as Central Arkansas rallied to score three fourth-quarter touchdowns to knock off Western Kentucky 35-28 in the opening game of the season for both schools on Thursday night.

 The Bears trailed 28-14 going into the final quarter.
 Breylin Smith hit Winningham from the 20 for a TD to close to 28-21 before Central Arkansas took its first lead of the game after Blackman's rushing score.

 WKU drove to UCA's 33 in the final minute, but Isaiah Macklin broke up a fourth down pass attempt and the Bears took over with 50 seconds remaining.

 Smith passed for 324 yards and three scores.
 Winningham caught eight passes for a career-best 222 yards and three TDs.

 Gaej Walker, who sprinted 68 yards for a score on Western Kentucky's first offensive play of the season, finished with 152 yards rushing.

-College football betting tips: Will LSU look past Mississippi State?
+College football betting tips: Georgia poised to play LSU tight

-We combed through practice reports and coaches' media conferences for the best college football betting tidbits for Week 8.
+We combed through practice reports and coaches' media conferences for the best college football betting tidbits for conference championship weekend.